The Adventures of Jinbao: Plot

 The group arrives at the headquarters of the rebellion where they meet with Lion King.
 When he sees Jinbao, Lion King states that Jinbao is not the Panda Warrior of Legend.
-The history is that Merryland is guarded by the heavenly sperm whales Hope and Faith.
+The history is that Merryland is guarded by the heavenly whale Hope and Faith.
 When Hope absorbed too much of the Dragon Ball of Light, a warrior from Earth appeared and became the Panda Warrior.
 Jinbao figures out that the Panda Warrior is his grandfather.
-When his grandfather defeated Hope and returned to his world with the necklace from Merryland's ruler Princess Angelica, an evil rat from another world arrived in Merryland where he took control of Hope's body and turned it into a Nine-Headed Snake in order to enslave Merryland.
+When his grandfather defeated Hope and returned to his world with the necklace from Merryland's ruler Princess Angelica, an evil rat arrives in Merryland where he took control of Hope's body and turned it into a giant monster with nine snake-like heads in order to enslave Merryland.
 Jinbao asks for Lion King to train him.
 Despite many painful and comical outcomes, Jinbao passes the training.

 Jinbao and Charcoal pay a visit to the Fox Elder in order to find the Nine-Headed Snake's lair where he is keeping Princess Angelica captive.
 After getting a stone that came off the lair and a piece of paper to use for emergencies, Jinbao and Charcoal find Cotton Sheep Sister who states that the other rebels have been captured by the Phantom Army.
 Once they have found the Nine-Headed Snake's lair, the three of them are attacked by a corrupted Flying Pig who they knocked out.
 Traveling through the caves, Jinbao, Charcoal, and Cotton Sheep Sister are attacked by the corrupted rebels and brought to Cattle.
 It is then revealed that the rebels faked being corrupted as they attack Cattle.
 Once Cattle is restrained, the Ginseng Spirit arrives and plays his Song of Peace to purify Cattle.
 Now purified, Cattle joins up with the rebels to rescue Princess Angelica.